Radiation Therapy in India

 This process is similar to the planning of radiation treatment through x-rays.

 Patients eligible for proton therapy are taken to a special treatment room.

 For every treatment, one of the radiographers will place you into the device.

-For some patients suffering from tumour in the head and neck such as eye, he/she will be positioned in a chair, instead of a table.
+For some patients suffering from tumours in the head and neck, such as the eye, they will be positioned in a chair instead of a table.

-Before the treatment proceeds further, the team takes x-rays or CT scan pictures so as to position the patient in the exact same position for every treatment.
+Before the treatment proceeds further, the team takes x-rays or CT scan pictures to position the patient in the same position for every treatment.

 This preparation is done so that the proton beams hit the tumour and not the healthy tissues near the tumour.

-Some proton therapy treatment rooms have machine called gantry.
+Some proton therapy treatment rooms have a machine called a gantry.